 Hedonic framing refers to how people try to maximise psychological pleasure and minimise pain (regret) when faced with decisions relating to gains and losses.
-This means that two individual gains are perceived to be more valuable than a single larger gain of the same value.
+This means that two individual gains are more valuable than a single larger gain of the same value.
 This is because the value curve is concave for gains.

 Similarly, two separate losses will be perceived to be less painful if combined into a single, larger loss.
 This is because the value curve for losses is convex.
 The chart below illustrates how people perceive the psychological value of gains and losses due to hedonic framing.

 To maximise utility the psychologist and behavioural economist Richard Thaler identified four strategies of hedonic framing which best deal with joint outcomes.